 Cats have an inherent need to scratch, usually to mark their territory.
 Knowing this is natural, it’s best to provide your cat with scratching toys from the day you bring her home.
 This can help deter her from claiming your favorite belongings.
-But no matter what, if your cat thinks your furniture is hers, here are some tips to reclaim your couch.

-Teach what to scratch
+Teach what your cat can scratch

 While you can’t stop your cat’s natural urge to scratch, you can teach her what to scratch.
 Offer her a variety of scratching toys, both flat pads and vertical posts, including a variety of textures (carpet, corrugated cardboard, etc.).
 Place them next to the furniture she likes to scratch or where she likes to play.
 Encourage use by attracting her with treats and play.
 When you see her using it, give her praise and more treats.

-Teach what not to scratch
+Teach what your cat cannot scratch

 If you catch your cat scratching your furniture or another forbidden item, distract her and bring her to the scratching pad (or bring the scratching pad to her).
 Never punish your cat, because it could make her confused and fearful, and it could hinder your training.